swiftwing-dev/n8n-nodes-dynamic-switch/README.md

 # n8n-nodes-dynamic-switch

-This is an n8n community node.
-It lets you add a Dynamic Switch node to your n8n workflows to route items across multiple outputs based on expressions or rule-based comparisons.
+This is an n8n community node that **fixes what the n8n's built-in Switch node should have been** by allowing **up to 50 dynamic outputs** instead of being limited to a fixed number of outputs.
+It lets you add a Dynamic Switch node to your n8n workflows to route items across multiple outputs based on expressions or rule-based comparisons—with far greater flexibility than the standard Switch node.

 [n8n](https://n8n.io/) is a fair-code licensed workflow automation platform.